Climate Controlled Carpet Storage

 The first step in safely storing your rugs is to learn a little about moths.
 Moths are picky pests that eat animal fibers such as wool, silk, cashmere, angora or fur, or any other materials that contain keratin.
-However, they only eat animal fibers that are idle and undisturbed.
+If you have pests at home the best way to get rid of them is by disturbing them.
 What do we mean by that?
 Take, for example, the portion of a rug under a bed or a couch that rarely sees any disturbances such as foot traffic or vacuuming.
 Or, a carpet placed in the closet or attic.
 These rugs would be ideal candidates for moths since they are idle; they are not being disturbed.
 Moths have a way of knowing which fibers are idle and when they find a suitable location, they lay their eggs.

 It is important to realize that moths do not distinguish between clean and dirty wool.
 They distinguish between disturbed and undisturbed wool.
 Although a cleaning of a rug will cause its fibers to be disturbed, there will come a point in time when these cleaned fibers are going to become idle cleaned fibers.
 We estimate that any rug, dirty or clean, left idle for a period of at least six months is at risk of becoming infested with moths.
 This means that a cleaning alone will not prevent your rugs from moths if left idle.